hashicorp/nomad/website/source/guides/external/lxc.html.md

 ## Challenge

 You need to deploy a workload using [Linux Containers][linux-containers-home].
 Configure the client nodes that need to run this workload appropriately.
+You will also need to install the `lxc-templates` package which will provide the templates needed to start your containers.

 ## Solution